 Learning all 66 book names can be hard, especially for younger kids.
 It’s still a important activity to build up biblical literacy in the next generation.

-That’s why we’ve gathered 8 fun activities for kids to play when learning their way around God’s Word.
+That’s why we’ve gathered 8 fun Bible games for kids to play when learning their way around God’s Word.
 These work well inside, but can be take outdoors if the weather is nice.
 The combined file above includes our Books of the Bible Flash Cards, New Testament Books of the Bible Bingo and Old Testament Books of the Bible Bingo printables.

 Take the fun to another level when you take the kids outside.
 We’ve put together the ultimate list of recreation ideas for Vacation Bible School (or anytime you need an outdoor activity at church).
 Use them year round to add some excitement to your children’s ministry.
 The point is to make sure every person knows that god loves them.
 For children, play time with an easy game is the best way to build faith into their lives.

 Learning God’s Word by heart is essential for spiritual growth, but it doesn’t have to be boring.
-Try these fun ideas to help kids repeat their Scripture verses through play.
+Try these fun ideas to help kids repeat their Bible verses through play.
 Make it easy to get the right answer one word at a time and the Holy Spirit will help plant God’s love in their hearts.
 Kids can erase each Bible word and then recite the Bible verse from memory.

 We’re constantly on the lookout for new ways to get preschoolers and toddlers active in learning the God’s Word.
 Here are a few of our favorite Sunday School games for younger kids.
 Different Bible stories are perfect to teach kids with a fun Bible game.

 - 7 Easy Preschool Ice Breakers (Toddlers Too!) — The idea here is to help students get to know one another.
 This is a foundation for building a strong relational ministry environment.
 “Simply put, children learn from the people they love.
 And love is the result of getting to know one another—it’s the result of relationship.
 Before our kids come to know Jesus, they just might need to know us first.”
 Written by David Rausch

-Ideas for Youth & Teens
+Game Ideas for Youth & Teens

 Student ministry leaders depend on friendly contests to “break the ice” and help build relationships in their youth group.
 Almost all the ideas listed above can be lots of fun for older students, they love revisiting their childhood favorites.
 Here are a few options we suggest if you need something special.
 Look out for more Youth Group games coming soon.

 - “Build-A-Deer Workshop” for Preteens at Christmas